stevegrunwell/write-some-docs/slides/assumptions.md

 * Don't assume intimate knowledge <!-- .element: class="fragment" -->
 * Link to relevant docs <!-- .element: class="fragment" -->
-* Hard to document?
-Could be a code smell! <!-- .element: class="fragment" -->

 Note:

 It's important to write our documentation in a way that we're not assuming the reader has intimate knowledge of the entire codebase.
 We don't want to talk-down, either, but imagine the person understands the language but only has high-level knowledge of the concept.

 If additional information is necessary, point people in the right direction.

-If your code can't be documented easily, that could be a sign that your code is poorly organized or overly complex.